mklfarha/gpg/README.md

 # GPG
 Go Project Generator

-GPG is a tool to generate a GraphQL API, Auth Server (JWT) and Web Management Tool (React) based on a configuration file that defines entities with their corresponding fields and relationships.
+GPG is a tool to generate a GraphQL API, Auth Server (JWT) and Web Management Tool (React) based on a configuration file that defines entities with their corresponding fields and relationships written in Go.